 And this from Richard Crashaw (1612–1649):

-still greater be, while all the year is your
+time in you still greater be, while all the year

 Stromboli is the northernmost of the Aeolian Islands, a group of some seven islands north of Sicily.
 Some of the other islands also have active volcanoes, including the appropriately named isle of Vulcano.
 The volcano on Stromboli is nicknamed, simply, Iddu—Him—by residents of the island and last erupted 17 years ago.
 The wave that rose and struck part of the island as a result of yesterday’s eruption and landslide at first was called a tsunami.
 Geologists were quick to point out this morning, however—for those interested in the fine points of describing that wall of water about to wash them out to sea—that, technically, a tsunami is a wave generated by submarine earthquakes or volcanic eruptions.
 This was just a lot of water.